Categories

 Practical Boolean Operations on Polygons with Holes – Example 6

-Boolean operations on Polygons with Holes can be difficult to implement.
-Thus the present example examples_2D/ex6_booleanOps2.cpp consists of ready-made C++ source code that handles arbitrary shapes (convex or non-convex, with or without holes).
-So feel free to use it in your project.
+Implementing Boolean operations on Polygons with Holes can be challenging.
+Therefore, in the present example, examples_2D/ex6_booleanOps2.cpp, you’ll find C++ source code already prepared to handle arbitrary shapes, whether they are convex or non-convex, with or without holes.
+Feel free to use this code in your project.

 The ShapeStruct